 In some cases, you may get chlamydia infections even after treatment.
 Women, especially are more susceptible to getting infected with the bacterium again if they fail to complete their treatment.
 And for a woman, more chlamydia infections increase the risks of having severe diseases that affect the woman’s reproductive health such as ectopic pregnancy and pelvic inflammatory diseases.

 After getting treatment for chlamydia infection, you should take another test after three months.

 When you get diagnosed for chlamydia, after getting treatment, make sure you inform any sexual partner that you might have had over the past two to three months so that they can get tested and go for treatment if they test positive.
 This will keep them from getting any serious complications from the infection as well as reduce any risk of the infection reoccurring.
 The bottom line here is that anybody who has tested positive for chlamydia should not engage in sexual relations until they have completed treatment.

 Prevention of Chlamydia

-Using condom is the best method for reducing the risks of Chlamydia infection.
+Using a condom is the best method for reducing the risks of Chlamydia infection.
 Other effective methods include abstinence from oral sex, anal sex, and vaginal sex.
 It might be hard to stay away from sex but if you must have sex, stick to one partner.